saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 - App Storage supports app files in _.apk, _.aab, _.ipa, or _.zip format, up to 4GB.

 :::caution
-Please make sure you have a debuggable AND non-obfuscated version of your application uploaded to Mobile App Storage to leverage all of our capabilities like Biometrics, Image injection, Mobile App Diagnostics.
+Make sure you have a debuggable AND non-obfuscated version of your application uploaded to Mobile App Storage to leverage all of our capabilities like Biometrics, Image injection, or Mobile App Diagnostics.
 :::

 ## What You'll Need